Vivianyzw/xmltojson/README.md

 # xmltojson
-converting voc-like format xml files into coco-like format annotations for Detectron training
+converting voc-like format xml files into coco-like format annotations for Detectron training one class